skdarkey/portfolio/README.md

 # Some Recent Open Projects:

-### 1. Google Play Store App Analytics (Machine Learning: Development to Deployment).
+### 1. Google Play Store App Analytics (Machine Learning: Development to Deployment on AWS).
 In this project, I did a comprehensive analysis of the Android app market by comparing thousands of apps in the Android Play store.
 Using Python libraries Pandas and Plotly, I analyzed the app market with the goal of answering the questions:
 - which apps have the highest downloads?
 - what categories of apps are most downloaded?